 In addition, you will also get to taste some world-class culinary talents like handmade pastries, Italian bread, Greek yogurt, chocolate, and many others.

 The mouth-watering food choices are indeed an unforgettable feature that Puerto Viejo offers to both, local and foreign tourists.

 It is best to arrive before 9:00 AM as goods get sold ever so quickly.
 Each stall celebrates the bountiful agriculture that Costa Rica has.
-You might see one or two uncommon vegetables that, in this town, are staple finds.
+You might see one or two uncommon vegetables that, in this town, staple finds.

 Don’t just end with a bagful of goods.
 Interact with the locals and get to know the people that make up the Farmer’s Market.

 Be mindful of the efforts of the place to go plastic-less and bring your reusable shopping bag.

-One of the most interesting parts when staying in Puerto Viejo is that you can ride horses while exploring the pristine beaches.
+One of the most interesting parts when staying in Puerto Viejo is that you can ride horses on the pristine beaches.

 And not only that, but you will also encounter other amazing creatures like foals, calves, and Indian cows that make the surrounding more exploratory and fascinating.
 Ride between trees or even gallop along beaches.

 To ensure that you will have a great horseback riding experience in Puerto Viejo, talk to your local guide about your riding ability.
-This way, the guide can choose a horse that best suits your skill.
-Ask your guide about any questions you might have before and during the activity.
+This way, the guide can choose a horse that best suits your skills.

 Playa Cocles is one of the most popular beaches to go horseback riding.
-You have the stunning view of the Carribean coast on one side and lush green palm trees on the other.
+You have a stunning view of the Caribbean coast on one side and lush green palm trees on the other.
 Surfing is big on this side of town, so expect a huge crowd from the months of January to March.

-In this activity, be sure to wear long pants, boots and a hat for your utmost comfort.
+For this activity, be sure to wear long pants, boots, and a hat for your utmost comfort.
 Put on a generous dose of sunscreen with high SPF together with an insect repellent spray or cream.